h-aboutalebi/CovidBiochem/README.md

 on the carefully selected clinical and biochemical markers.
-In the second “explainability- driven design refinement” phase, we harnessed explainability methods to not only gain a deeper understanding into the decision-making process of the individual models, but also identify the overall impact of the individual clinical and biochemical markers to identify po- tential biases.
+In the second “explainability- driven design refinement” phase, we harnessed explainability methods to not only gain a deeper understanding into the decision-making process of the individual models, but also identify the overall impact of the individual clinical and biochemical markers to identify potential biases.
 These explainability outcomes are further analyzed by a clinician with over eight years experience to gain a deeper understanding of clinical validity of decisions made.
 These explainability-driven insights gained alongside the associated clinical feedback are then leveraged to guide and revise the training policies and architectural design in an iter-